boutproject/BOUT-dev/manual/sphinx/user_docs/differential_operators.rst

 Differencing methods
 --------------------

-Methods are implemented on 5-point stencils, and are divided into three
+Methods are typically implemented on *5-point* stencils (although exceptions are possible) and are divided into three categories:
-categories:

 -  Central-differencing methods, for diffusion operators :math:`\frac{df}{dx}`, :math:`\frac{d^2f}{dx^2}`.
 Each method has a